 After driving three hours, I’m in Munising.

-My first destination is Pictured Rocks National Lakeshore, named for the mineral colorings as water seeps from the sandstone cliffs along lake superior, leaving a beautiful array of hues along the rock face.
+My first destination is Pictured Rocks National Lakeshore, named for the mineral colorings caused from water seeping from the sandstone cliffs along lake superior, leaving a beautiful array of hues along the rock face.
 Yet, today I’m not headed for the sandstone cliffs.
 Instead, I want to Kayak along a beach of South Bay.

 The water in South Bay is clear and peaceful, gently lapping the sandy banks.
 I put in along the beach and follow it, taking in the sandstone cliffs and scenic shoreline of this pristine locale.
 Large driftwood has found its way on the sand and adds some authenticity to a wilderness at the edge of the United states border.